Boarders/simd-fitch/README.md

-#simd-fitch
+## simd-fitch

-An experiment in using SSE instructions to perform a fitch like operation on bit-vectors.
+An experiment in using SSE instructions to perform a fitch-like operation on bit-vectors.